pharmaverse/logrx/README.md

 anyone reviewing the code execution so they can recreate the execution environment and run the code for themselves.
-While we strive to create a comprehensive and accurate log, we also want to keep the package light and unintrusive in a coding environemnt. `{logrx}` is purpose-built for the needs of clinical programming to capture necessary elements of the environment and execution to be able to create a complete view of the program execution and environment.
+While we strive to create a comprehensive and accurate log, we also want to keep the package light and unintrusive in a coding environment. `{logrx}` is purpose-built for the needs of clinical programming to capture necessary elements of the environment and execution to be able to create a complete view of the program execution and environment.